80 Cheap DIY Halloween Decorations for the Spookiest Holiday Ever

 Halloween gingerbread house

-Why wait until Christmas to create your perfect gingerbread house?
 This delicious DIY Halloween decoration is as tasty as it is spooky.
 All you’ll need is some frosting, candy corn, and creativity to get started on this craft.
-Ever wondered why we pass out candy on Halloween?
-We’ve got you covered.

 Bread tag monsters

-We all know those little plastic clips used to keep bread fresh—but what do you do with them after the loaf is gone?
-This DIY Halloween decoration is a two in one win: Not only will you get an adorably spooky craft out of it, but you’ll be giving a renewed purpose to old bread tags.
+This DIY Halloween decoration is a two in one win: Not only will you get an adorably spooky craft out of those little plastic clips used to keep bread fresh, but you’ll be giving a renewed purpose to old bread tags.
 Paint the clips with acrylic paint and add designs to create your newest favorite little monsters.
-Here’s the psychology behind why you hate scary movies.

 Halloween countdown calendar